chillhammer/Birdman-the-Renegade/README.md

 A third person shooter game featuring modular AI and a procedural dungeon generator.
 Pitched and lead team of 6 at Georgia Tech's Game Development Club, VGDev during the semester Fall 2018.

-Some notable features are:
+Some notable features are:<br />
-a Behavior Tree/Finite State Machine hybrid backend for the AI\ a procedurally-generated dungeon\ a Waypoint Navigation API powered by A*\ a Scriptable Object architecture\
+a Behavior Tree/Finite State Machine hybrid backend for the AI<br /> a procedurally-generated dungeon<br />
+a Waypoint Navigation API powered by A*<br />
+a Scriptable Object architecture<br />

 ### Link to Google Docs tutorials for this code base: ###